 You might be interested to know that this year I will be posting extra material from 366 Pictures on Instagram, just head over to instagram.com/366extras.
 The picture of the day won’t appear there, but I’ll be using Instagram to occasionally share interesting asides and background pictures.
 If you use Instagram I’d love you to follow along.
 Right now I have ZERO followers, so maybe you’ll be my first?

 You might also be interested to know that the reason I went to Buddha Tooth Relic Temple and Museum today was to record the sounds of the monks chanting.
-I’ve been collecting sound clips from around the world and plan to launch a podcast in February called 5 Minutes of Somewhere, where I’ll let you listen to the sounds I’ve heard as I’ve travelled the world.
+I’ve been collecting sound clips from around the world and plan to launch a podcast in the future called 5 Minutes of Somewhere, where I’ll let you listen to the sounds I’ve heard as I’ve traveled the world.